(Modern Survival.org) – This law offers legal protection to people who give reasonable assistance during an accident.

 • Good Samaritan Laws

 • Emergency Act Laws

-Answer: Good Samaritan Law
+Answer: Good Samaritan Law.
+Here’s why…

 Good Samaritan Laws

-~To Your Survival!
+~ Here’s to Your Survival!